-Current position: Project leader at the Center for Polymers and Organic Solids of the University of California Santa Barbara, USA
+Current position: Project leader at the Center for Polymers and Organic Solids of the University of California Santa Barbara, United States of America

-After receiving the Green Talents award in 2012, Viktor continued his research as Assistant Professor and Postdoctoral Fellow at Chernivtsi University, Ukraine, and the University of California Santa Barbara, USA.
-He received a scholarship from the President of the Ukraine in 2013, and became an editorial board member for ‘Scientific Reports’ (Nature Publishing Group, London, UK) in the field of electronics, photonics and device physics.
-Over the last few years Viktor has become one of the most productive and active publishing young scientists of his country.
+After receiving the Green Talents award in 2012, Viktor continued his research as Assistant Professor and Postdoctoral Fellow at Chernivtsi University, Ukraine and the University of California Santa Barbara, United States of America.
+He received a scholarship from the President of the Ukraine in 2013 and became an editorial board member for ‘Scientific Reports’ (Nature Publishing Group, London, United Kingdom) in the field of electronics, photonics, and device physics.

 2015 Outstanding Reviewer for ‘Materials Science and Engineering B’ and ‘Solar Energy’ (Elsevier)

-2014 Awarded Georg Forster Postdoctoral Fellowship from Alexander-von-Humboldt Foundation
+2014 Georg Forster Postdoctoral Fellowship from Alexander von Humboldt Foundation

 CV as submitted for the Green Talents award (2012):

 Frantsevich Institute for Problems of Materials Science of NAS, Ukraine Chernivtsi National University, Ukraine

 Research focus: alternative energy sources, heterojunction solar cells